rosiepiee/rosiepiee/README.md

 ⋆｡‧˚ʚ🍓ɞ˚‧｡⋆⋆｡‧˚ʚ🍓ɞ˚‧｡⋆⋆｡‧˚ʚ🍓ɞ˚‧｡⋆⋆｡‧˚ʚ🍓ɞ˚‧｡⋆

 HI!
 I'm Rose or Rosie!
 You can also call me Chihiro, Chi, ANYTHING SIMILAR, HHK!
 I'm a Chihiro Fujisaki fictkin and it just makes me really happy! ꉂ(˵˃ ᗜ ˂˵) (If it makes you uncomfortable, SORRY!
-Just dni.., simple!) (˶˃ ᵕ ˂˶)
+Just dni.., simple!) (˶˃ ᵕ ˂˶) (I'm also a Sonia kinnie so you can call me her as well!)

 ִֶָ𓂃 ࣪˖ ִֶָ🐇་༘࿐ If it isn't obvious, I am obsessed with Danganronpa!
 My favorites (IT'S A LOT) being..
 Kazuichi, Kaito, Leon, Nekomaru, Korekiyo, Kibo, Yasuhiro, Mondo, Taka, and ME!1!!
 HUZZAH! (˶ˆᗜˆ˵)